 Personal Capital ranks as perhaps the best overall financial app available.
 Not only does it provide free budgeting, financial account aggregation, and financial planning tools, but it also offers a wealth management service for larger investors.
 That service comes with direct assistance from certified financial planners.
 It’s a cost-effective combination of investment management and financial planning.

-But if you’re only interested in specific services, like investment management or budgeting, or if your portfolio size is insufficient to qualify for Personal Capital’s Wealth Management program, you’ll want to check out one of the alternatives above.
+But if you’re only interested in specific services, like investment management or budgeting, or if your portfolio size is insufficient to qualify for Empower’s Wealth Management program, you’ll want to check out one of the alternatives above.

 Personal Capital is an excellent financial platform, but you do have alternatives if you choose to go a different route.